 - 582.IAP from Chojna (Mig-21SMT then Su-27 in 1989-1990)

-- 871.IAP from Kolobrzeg-Bagicz (MiG-23M), transferred to Brzeg and reequipped with Mig-23MLD
+- 871.IAP from Kolobrzeg-Bagicz (MiG-23M), transferred to Brzeg and reequipped with MiG-23MLD

 The range was controlled from Barth (callsign Model).
 When the range was used by the Czechoslovakians, a controller of the same nationality was on duty.
 An Antonov 26 of the 226.OSAP operating from Damgarten for the occasion, was responsible for range security.